Luce de Gast

-Luce de Gast (or Luces de Gast) born c.
+Luce de Gast (alternatively Luce del Gast or Luces de Gast) born c.
 1190, was lord of the castle of Gast, near Salisbury.
-He is the reputed author of the first part of the French poem Tristan.
-Hunt in the Oxford Dictionary of National Biography casts doubt on all aspects of the identification.
+He is the claimed author of the first part of the Old French chivalric romance Tristan, supposedly translated by him from Latin.

+The Oxford Dictionary of National Biography casts doubt on all aspects of the identification.
 It has been suggested that 'Gast' is Gastard in Wiltshire.